hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 It is highly recommended that you reboot the Pi now and have a serial cable or some alternate means of interacting with it handy since networking may not work if something goes wrong.

+You can now setup a static IP address for the access node using the MAC address of the interface that is connected to the outside world.

 ### Setting up internet access

 The networking setup so far only allows the Pis to talk to each other.
 To setup internet access, packet forwarding needs to be setup on the access node.

 * First, make sure `iptables` is installed.
+* Enable IP forwarding by copying the file `etc/sysctl.d/30-ipforwarding.conf` in this repo to `/etc/sysctl.d/`.
+Execute `sysctl $(/etc/sysctl.d/30-ipforwarding.conf)` to start IP forwarding and check that it works using `sysctl -a | grep forward`.
 * After that, create a directory called `/etc/systemd/scripts` on the access node.
 * If you are using `eth1` instead of `wlan0` to access the Pi, run `sed -i s/wlan0/eth1/' etc/systemd/scripts/iptables`.
 Now, copy the `etc/systemd/scripts/iptables` file from this repo to the newly created directory.
 Make sure that the script can be executed by root.
 * Copy the `etc/systemd/system/iptables.service` file to `/etc/systemd/system/` directory on the Pi to enable the rules at boot time using systemd.